-Motorists asked to avoid Waitākere Rd in West Auckland following serious crash

-Emergency services have been forced to close Waitākere Rd in West Auckland following a serious two-car collision earlier today.

-The incident took place on Waitākere Rd and Taupiki Rd around 4.30pm.
+'It was gut-wrenching': Witness describes aftermath of serious two-car collision in Taupaki

+"Both cars were totalled.
+It was gut-wrenching.
+Also when you see about a dozen emergency vehicles you know its bad … [it] wasn't a pleasant site," a witness said.

+Emergency services called to the scene around 4.30pm on Sunday, police reporting a man and a woman were involved.

-A police spokeswoman said reports indicate a woman is trapped in a vehicle with serious injuries and another man has moderate injuries.
+Initial reports suggested the woman was trapped in one vehicle with serious injuries and the man had moderate injuries, a police spokeswoman said.

-Both people will be taken to hospital, the spokeswoman said, and police are currently on the scene and the road is blocked.
+"They will be taken to hospital.
+Police are at the scene and the road is currently blocked.
+Motorists are asked to avoid the area," she said.

+However, St John reported two ambulances attended, treated both patients and transported them to hospital in serious conditions.

-Elsewhere, traffic is heavy on State Highway 1 near Sanson, following a two-car crash this afternoon.
+Elsewhere, traffic was heavy on State Highway 1 near Sanson, following a two-car crash earlier this afternoon.

 Police were called at 3.30pm after the cars collided at the intersection of the highway and Frecklington Rd.